MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Property.Control

-A pointer to a system service parameters that is used to control creation.
+A pointer to system service parameters that are used to control creation of the ACX request.

 ### -field Parameters.Property.ControlCb